Normalized mutual information is a biased measure for classification and community detection: Introduction

 Mutual information has a number of appealing properties as a tool for comparing labelings.
-It is invariant under permutations of the labels, so that labelings do not have to be aligned before comparison.
-It also generalizes gracefully to the case where the number of distinct labels is not the same in the two labelings.
-On the other hand, the mutual information, in its most common form, also has some significant drawbacks, and two in particular that we highlight in this paper.
+It is invariant under permutations of the labels, so that, for example, two divisions of a network into communities that differ only in the numbering of the communities will be correctly identified as being the same.
+It also returns sensible results in cases where the number of distinct label values is not the same in the two labelings.
+However, the standard mutual information measure also has some significant shortcomings, and two in particular that we highlight in this paper.
 First, it has a bias towards labelings with too many distinct label values.
-For instance, a community detection algorithm that routinely divides networks into significantly more groups than are present in the ground truth can nonetheless achieve high mutual information scores.
-Indeed, if the algorithm simply places every node of the network in a group on its own, the mutual information gives this division a maximum score, regardless of the ground truth.
-In most cases this would be considered an error.
+For instance, a community detection algorithm that incorrectly divides networks into significantly more groups than are present in the ground truth can nonetheless achieve a high mutual information score.
 A number of approaches for correcting this flaw have been proposed.
-One can apply direct penalties for incorrect numbers of groups~\cite{AP17} or subtract correction terms based on the average value of the mutual information over some ensemble of candidate labelings~\cite{VEB10,GA17} or the statistics of the contingency table~\cite{NCY20}.
+One can apply direct penalties for incorrect numbers of groups~\cite{AP17} or subtract correction terms based on the average mutual information over some ensemble of candidate labelings~\cite{VEB10,GA17} or on the statistics of the contingency table~\cite{NCY20,JKN24}.
 For reasons we discuss shortly, we favor the latter approach, which leads to the measure known as the reduced mutual information.

 The second drawback of the mutual information arises when the measure is normalized, as it commonly is to improve interpretability.
 The most popular normalization scheme creates a measure that runs between zero and one by dividing the mutual information by the arithmetic mean of the entropies of the two labelings being compared~\cite{FJ03}, although one can also normalize by the minimum, maximum, or geometric mean of the entropies.
 As we demonstrate in this paper, however, these normalizations introduce biases into the results by comparison with the unnormalized measure, because the normalization factor depends on the candidate labeling as well as the ground truth.
-This effect can be large enough to change the ranking of candidate labelings, and we provide examples of this phenomenon.
+This effect can be large enough to change scientific outcomes, and we provide examples of this phenomenon.